Find answers to frequently asked questions about the Peabody Institute admissions process.

 How are scholarships determined?

 Peabody is committed to providing an exceptional scholarship and financial aid program so that we may attract the best students while helping to ensure an education that is as affordable as possible.
-Peabody offers two kinds of institutional aid – Merit Scholarships and Need-Based Aid.
+Peabody offers two kinds of institutional aid—merit scholarships and need-based aid.
 While an application for financial aid is not required to be considered for merit scholarships, students interested in being considered for need-based aid need to submit the FAFSA and CSS Profile by the deadlines established as posted on our financial aid website.
+Please note that at this time, only domestic Undergraduate applicants are eligible for need-based aid.

 If my family does not have financial need, do I have to submit financial aid documents?

-No, but we recommend all applicants submit both a Free Application for Federal Student Aid and CSS Profile (undergraduate students only) by the deadlines indicated on our financial aid website so that they may be considered fully for all aid for which they may be eligible, including federal and state aid.
+No, but we recommend all applicants submit both a FAFSA (Free Application for Federal Student Aid) and CSS Profile (undergraduate students only) by the deadlines indicated on our financial aid website so that they may be considered fully for all aid for which they may be eligible, including federal and state aid.

 Will I know who my teacher will be before sending in a tuition deposit?